VH-Lab/NDI-matlab/README.md

 - All error messages should be informative and give specific information about the problem, not just say 'an error occurred.'

-- In general, class names should include the full parentage of the object, starting with the basic classes for NSD: nsd_experiment, nsd_variable, nsd_device.
-For example, a class implementing device drivers for a multifunction data aquisition board from mycompany should be called 'nsd_device_mfdaq_mycompany' to indicate that the object is descended from the nsd_device and nsd_device_mfdaq objects.
+- In general, class names should include the full parentage of the object, starting with the basic classes for NSD: nsd_experiment, nsd_variable, nsd_iodevice.
+For example, a class implementing device drivers for a multifunction data aquisition board from mycompany should be called 'nsd_iodevice_mfdaq_mycompany' to indicate that the object is descended from the nsd_iodevice and nsd_iodevice_mfdaq objects.
 It is not necessary to include the full parentage on nsd_base and nsd_dbleaf objects, as it would get too cumbersome without adding much clarity.
-Most users and programmers don't need to think about those classes (but will need to think about the basic classes nsd_experiment, nsd_variable, and nsd_device).
+Most users and programmers don't need to think about those classes (but will need to think about the basic classes nsd_experiment, nsd_variable, and nsd_iodevice).